 - Exercise.
 When you are feeling particularly stressed, pop in some headphones and go for a nice walk.
 The endorphins created by exercise will help you feel relaxed and more ready to meet challenges.

 At Better Day Chiropractic, we’re dedicated to serving you throughout your pregnancy and postpartum recovery.
 We also offer sports, family, and pediatric chiropractic care.
-If you are located in Charlotte or the surrounding areas, reach out to us today.
+If you are located in Charlotte or the surrounding areas, contact us today.